poletaevvlad/CubeLang/docs/actions.md

 # Cube turns and rotations

-During the execution of the cubelang program the state of the cube is simulated.
+During the execution of the CubeLang program the state of the cube is simulated.
 The state includes colors of all the sticker and current orientation of the cube.
-Cubelang implements turn and rotation notation that is widely used in the speedcubing community.
+CubeLang implements turn and rotation notation that is widely used in the speedcubing community.
 The turning notation for the larger cubes is different to the commonly used but more flexible.

 ## Cube turns
 All turns and rotations are executed using special commands: `R`, `L`, `U`, `D`, `F`, `B`.
 When one of these commands is executed the right, left, top, bottom, front or back face will be rotated clockwise respectively.
 If the face needs to be rotated counterclockwise a user may use one of two modifier.
 A `'` symbol is used to reverse the rotation direction.
 A `2` symbol doubles the angle.

-These operations are enough to solve 3x3x3 or 2x2x2 twisting cube puzzle, but not cubes of higher dimensions as it is not possible to rotate slices located on the middle. cubelang uses extended notation for these purposes.
+These operations are enough to solve 3x3x3 or 2x2x2 twisting cube puzzle, but not cubes of higher dimensions as it is not possible to rotate slices located on the middle.
+CubeLang uses extended notation for these purposes.

 ![](./diagrams/out/turns.svg)